-2. Cite all sources you used, even if you did not directly quote from them.
-Note: The bibliography may differ from your Works Cited or Reference List since it will include not only your quoted sources, but also your background reading material.
+2. Cite all sources you used, even if you did not directly quote from them or cite them.
+Note: The bibliography may differ from your Works Cited or References List since it will include not only your quoted and cited sources, but also your background reading material.

 Submissions will be judged based on how well they demonstrate the following: